mattermost/docs/source/collaborate/share-files-in-messages.rst

 Attachment limits and sizes
 ---------------------------

 Up to 10 files can be attached per post.
 The default maximum file size is 100 MB, but this can be changed by the system admin.
-See our `Configuration Settings </configure/configuration-settings.html#maximum-file-size>`__ product documentation for details.
+See our :ref:`Configuration Settings <configure/environment-configuration-settings:maximum file size>` product documentation for details.

 Image files can be a maximum size of 7680 pixels x 4320 pixels, with a maximum image resolution of 33 MP (mega pixels) or 8K resolution, and a maximum raw image file size of approximately 253 MB.
 System admins can customize the maximum image resolution size within the ``config.json`` file.
-See our `Configuration Settings </configure/configuration-settings.html#maximum-image-resolution>`__ product documentation for details.
+See our :ref:`Configuration Settings <configure/experimental-configuration-settings:maximum image resolution>` product documentation for details.

 Preview file attachments
 ------------------------